• Current students

 2. What auditing standards should I follow for a client based in Northern Ireland?

 The Financial Reporting Council (FRC) develops and maintains auditing and assurance standards and guidance for engagements that are performed within the United Kingdom.
-These can be downloaded from the FRC website.
+These can be downloaded from FRC.

 Back to Top